-DALLAS (105.3 The Fan) - Former Dallas Cowboys wide receiver Cole Beasley is hanging up his cleats for good after 11 NFL seasons.
+Dallas, Texas (105.3 The Fan/WGR 550) - Former Buffalo Bills wide receiver Cole Beasley is hanging up his cleats for good after 11 NFL seasons.

-“He is ready to be with his family after playing in 11 seasons and it’s time to be a full-time dad and husband,” his agent Justin Turner said, via Mike Garafolo of NFL Network.
+According to his agent Justin Turner, Beasley is "ready to be with his family after playing in 11 seasons and it’s time to be a full-time dad and husband,” as he told NFL Network reporter Mike Garafolo.

-Beasley had just completed his second game with the Tampa Bay Buccaneers after they signed him to their practice squad due to a shortage at the wide receiver position, so his decision to retire is surprising.
+Beasley had just completed his second game with the Tampa Bay Buccaneers after they signed him to their practice squad due to a shortage at the wide receiver position, so his decision to retire may come as a surprise.

-The slot receiver and Little Elm, TX native became a popular player during his seven seasons with the Cowboys, but he ruffled some feathers on his way out the door.
+The slot receiver and Little Elm, Texas native became a popular player during his seven seasons with the Dallas Cowboys, but he ruffled some feathers on his way out the door.

-Upon signing with the Bills, Beasley took some shots at the Cowboys front office, saying that they didn't prioritize him in the offense and insinuated that COO Stephen Jones was misleading the media when he said they "made a run at re-signing" him before he decided to sign with Buffalo.
+Upon signing with the Bills in 2019, Beasley took some shots at the Cowboys' front office, saying that they didn't prioritize him in the offense and insinuated that COO Stephen Jones was misleading the media when he said they "made a run at re-signing" him before he decided to sign with Buffalo.

 Then, there was the infamous quote about the Bills having better facilities than the Cowboys have at The Star.

-The former SMU product had 34 touchdowns and amassed 5,726 yards receiving on 554 career receptions between the Cowboys, Bills and Bucs.
+The former SMU product had 34 touchdowns and amassed 5,726 yards receiving on 554 career receptions between the Cowboys, Bills and Buccaneers.

 In Buffalo, Beasley amassed 231 receptions for 2,438 yards and 11 touchdowns, while averaging 10.6 yards per-reception with Josh Allen throwing him the ball.